mhmahmoodalam/dsa_java/Documentation/01_Searching&Sorting/03_BinarySearch.md

 - The array must be sorted for binary search to work
 - In the binary search algorithm, after every search operation, the search gets reduced by  1/2
 - Alway suse mid = (start+(end-start)/2) for mid calculation
-- If array is sorted liner search is more optimal than binary
+- If array is unsorted linear search is more optimal than binary

 ## Linear Search vs Binary Search

-Suppose you have an unsorted array, and you are told to search for a particular element in it. \
+Suppose you have an unsorted array, and you are told to search for a particular element in it.
-Choose whether the following statement is True or False:\
 Since you know that binary search is more efficient than linear search, and since binary search can be applied only on a sorted array, the most efficient way to approach this task is to first sort the array and then apply binary search.

-Answer\
 In such a case, we should calculate the efficiency of the entire process.
 Sorting an unsorted \
-array is an O(nlogn) process, as you will learn in the upcoming sessions.
+array is an O(nlogn) process(MergeSort).
 Once sorted, applying \
 binary search on the array is an O(logn)process.
 So, the entire process would take steps in the \
 order of nlogn + logn, which is more than O(n) as taken by linear search.
 So, if we have an \
 unsorted array and there is no need to sort it, then using linear search is more efficient than \